Complete Cookie Knowhow

 (3) to comply with legal requirements (e.g. if you buy a TV or similar, we are obliged to pass your details to the TV licensing authority).

 We would also like to inform you of various promotions, goods and services that may be of interest to you.
-These would come from any of our chains, including Currys, PC World and Partmaster Direct, from our affiliates, or from carefully selected third parties.
+These would come from any of our chains (or those of the Dixons Carphone plc Group), including Currys, PC World, Carphone Warehouse and Partmaster Direct, from our affiliates, or from carefully selected third parties.
 You may be contacted by post, email, telephone, SMS or such other means as we regard as appropriate, including new technology.
 If you wish to receive these communications, please tick the ‘Yes’ box when entering your personal details.
 You may unsubscribe at a later date, if you wish - ‘Your rights’ section below.

 (1) You can ask us to update your personal information by emailing precise details of your request to email@example.com.